awslabs/iot-app-kit/README.md

 `@iot-app-kit/core` is the core library which exposes the iot-app-kit framework and shared typescript Types and utilities, and is what iot-app-kit components are built upon.

 [Learn more here](https://github.com/awslabs/iot-app-kit/tree/main/docs/Core.md).

-## Developing iot-app-kit
-Working on building or contributing to iot-app-kit itself? see [the development guide](https://github.com/awslabs/iot-app-kit/tree/main/docs/development.md).

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.